-I’m a postdoctoral research fellow at Cambridge University, in the Cavendish Laboratory AMOP division, working in the group of Professor Mete Atatüre.
-I am supported by a Junior Research Fellowship at St. John’s College.
-My current research is on quantum optics and quantum information processing with optically-active semiconductor quantum dots.
+My current research is on quantum optics, quantum information processing, and many-body phenomena with optically-active semiconductor spins (quantum dots and defect centres in diamond).
 I am generally interested in the control of mesoscopic systems, and projects that provide us with insight on fundamental processes, while staying connected to technological applications.

 I am a dual national of France and Canada.